Cusco’s sexy woman and other ruins

 The Inkas expanded their empire through a combination of conquest and forced assimilation or diplomacy and peaceful assimilation.
 As previously noted, they were also adept at not only appropriating skills from the cultures they incorporated into their own but expanding and improving those skills.
 Now recall the awe Pachakutiq is said to have felt when he reached Tiwanaku.
 It’s possible that he brought masons and architects from that region for projects he planned and that he expected to generate similar feelings in others.

-So far, I’ve barely chipped away at some of the some of the fascinating aspects of Saqsaywaman.
-More discoveries await in the next post.
+So far, I’ve barely chipped away at some of the fascinating aspects of Saqsaywaman.
+More discoveries, that I hope fit together smoothly, await in the next post.

 This entry was posted in South America 2019.
 Bookmark the permalink.